 How Is an Allergic Reaction to Wheat Treated?

-If your child has a wheat allergy (or any kind of serious food allergy), the doctor will want him or her to carry an epinephrine auto-injector in case of an emergency.
+If your child has a wheat allergy (or any kind of serious food allergy), always keep two epinephrine auto-injectors available in case of a severe reaction.

 An epinephrine auto-injector is a prescription medicine that comes in a small, easy-to-carry container.
 It's easy to use.
 Your doctor will show you how.
 Kids who are old enough can be taught how to give themselves the injection.
 If they carry the epinephrine, it should be nearby, not left in a locker or in the nurse's office.